China’s Wang Hao booked his place in the final of the Liebherr Men’s

 most dynamic table tennis players.

-the scenario for the second quarter-final in the Liebherr Men’s World
+in the second round of matches in Group A of the Liebherr Men’s World

 The crowd chanted the familiar phrase "Jean-Mi, Jean Mi, allez